GarrettJudd/FFIEC/PaaS WebApp/Azure Security and Compliance Blueprint - FFIEC PaaS WebApp Overview.md

 App Service Environments are isolated to only run a single customer's applications and are always deployed into a virtual network.
 This isolation feature enables the reference architecture to have complete tenant isolation, removing it from Azure’s multi-tenant environment prohibiting those multi-tenants from enumerating the deployed App Service Environment resources.
 Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.
 Customers can “auto-scale” with App Service Environment based on load metrics, available budget, or a defined schedule.

-Utilize App Service Environments for the following controls/configurations:
+Use of App Service Environment for this architecture allows for the following controls/configurations:

 - Host inside a secured Azure virtual network and network security rules
 - Self-signed internal load balancer certificate for HTTPS communication.
 As a best practice, Microsoft recommends the use of a trusted certificate authority for enhanced security.